Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Conclusion

 \section{Conclusion}

-In this work, we theoretically analyze the relationship between the convolutional features and perturbation resistance of the network.
-It is discovered that enlarging the convolutional feature size before average pooling is capable of reconciling both natural accuracy and adversarial robustness.
-Based on the theoretical findings, we propose two methods to modify the convolutional layer configurations, which greatly enhance the robust performance of existing network architechures.
+In this work, we theoretically analyze the relationship between the convolutional features and the perturbation resistance of the network.
+It is discovered that averaging pooling in conjunction with large feature maps is capable of boosting anti-perturbation ability, but the opposite is true for max pooling.
+Based on the theoretical findings, we propose two approaches to enlarge convolutional feature maps, which greatly enhance the performance of existing CNNs, even those using max pooling by default.
 Our research helps expand the understanding of network robustness and brings new inspiration to the design of robust deep learning models.

-We leave a number of issues for future research: 1) Some of the assumptions in Proposition \ref{proposition-stability} are strict, and a relaxed version will be preferred.
-2) How to quantitatively decide an optimal stride configuration is an interesting problem that needs further research.
-From our understanding, the receptive field should be taken into account.
+However, enlarging feature maps inevitably cause the degradation of the receptive field, which prevents the model from capturing global information timely.
+More profound work needs to be developed from the perspective of convolutional feature maps and receptive fields.